Biometrics Expansion Program at IRCC

 There is no fee for biometric verification.

-The CBSA will provide biometrics enrolment services at the following Ports of Entry for travellers who are eligible to make an application while seeking entry to Canada:
+The CBSA provides biometrics enrolment services at the following Ports of Entry for travellers who are eligible to make an application while seeking entry to Canada:

 |Alberta||Calgary International Airport|